Exploring Twin Lakes in the Monashee Mountains during Autumn

 Twin Lakes Trailhead

 Internet comes and goes, make sure to download a map before you go.
-Although there are ribbon markers in the trees, freshly covered snow makes it a bit tricky to find the trail when hiking in the fall or winter.
+Although there are ribbon markers in the trees, hiking the Twin Lakes in the fall can mean fresh snow which makes it a bit tricky to find the trail.
 Luckily, there were some hikers before us who marked the path.
 At the parking lot, there is a picnic table otherwise, start your hike at the trailhead sign.

 There are some steep sections and hiking poles and microspikes might be a good option if it has snowed or in general to help you down.

-Camping is an option at Twin lakes but there are no facilities.
-If camping in the fall, be aware that there is always a possibility of snow, be prepared accordingly.
+Camping is an option at Twin Lakes but there are no facilities.
+If camping in the fall, be aware that there is always a possibility of snow and be prepared accordingly.
 To return to the parking lot, take the same trail back.